zytx121/keras_ensemble_cifar10/README.md

 ## Accuracy of all ensemble models

 **In particular**：
-I first tune in the verification set, determine the parameters.
+I first tune in the validation set, determine the parameters.

 ### Voting